 (a) the certificate of determination received from the magistrate, as aforesaid; and

-(b) in case the land and premises to be charged are not under the Transfer of Land Act 1893, or the Land Act 1933, a memorial of the said certificate of determination for registration in the Registry of Deeds.
+(b) in case the land and premises to be charged are not under the Transfer of Land Act 1893, a memorial of the said certificate of determination for registration under the Registration of Deeds Act 1856.

-(3) Upon receipt from the Commissioner or the local authority of an application to register a charge made in accordance with paragraphs (1) and (2) of this regulation, the following provisions shall apply —
+(3) Upon receipt from the CEO or the local authority of an application to register a charge made in accordance with paragraphs (1) and (2) of this regulation, the following provisions shall apply —

-(a) where the land charged is under the Transfer of Land Act 1893, or the Land Act 1933, the Registrar of Titles or the Under Secretary for Lands, as the case may be, shall, subject to payment of any prescribed fee enter upon the records under his control relating to the land charged such memorandum or other record as shall be necessary to place on record the fact that the said land is charged in the manner and to the extent mentioned in the certificate of determination annexed to the said application; and
+(a) where the land charged is under the Transfer of Land Act 1893, the Registrar of Titles shall, subject to payment of any prescribed fee enter upon the records under his control relating to the land charged such memorandum or other record as shall be necessary to place on record the fact that the said land is charged in the manner and to the extent mentioned in the certificate of determination annexed to the said application; and

-(b) where the land charged is not under either the Transfer of Land Act 1893, or the Land Act 1933, the Registrar of Deeds shall, subject to payment of the prescribed fee, register in the Register of Deeds the said memorial of the said certificate of determination.
+(b) where the land charged is not under either the Transfer of Land Act 1893, the Registrar of Deeds and Transfers shall, subject to payment of the prescribed fee, register under the Registration of Deeds Act 1856 the said memorial of the said certificate of determination.

-(4) It shall not be necessary for the Registrar of Titles or the Under Secretary for Lands, or the Registrar of Deeds to call in the duplicate certificate or other instrument of title of the land charged when entering the memorandum or record or registering the memorial as aforesaid; but when such memorandum or record has been entered or such memorial has been registered the Registrar of Titles or the Under Secretary for Lands or the Registrar of Deeds, as the case may require, shall cause notice of such entry or registration to be sent to the person whose name appears in the records as the registered proprietor of the land charged at his address appearing in such records.
+(4) It shall not be necessary for the Registrar of Titles or the Registrar of Deeds and Transfers to call in the duplicate certificate or other instrument of title of the land charged when entering the memorandum or record or registering the memorial as aforesaid; but when such memorandum or record has been entered or such memorial has been registered the Registrar of Titles or the Registrar of Deeds and Transfers, as the case may require, shall cause notice of such entry or registration to be sent to the person whose name appears in the records as the registered proprietor of the land charged at his address appearing in such records.
 Such notice shall be in accordance with Form E in the Appendix to these regulations.

+[Regulation 6 amended in Gazette 29 Dec 2006 p.
+5907 and 5910-11.]

 7. Charge remains in force until dishcarged

 Where under the provisions of section three hundred and seventy-two of the Act and in accordance with these regulations a charge has been registered against any land, such charge shall continue to be registered against such land, until discharged in the manner hereinafter mentioned.